PhotonVision/photonvision-docs/source/docs/hardware/selecting-hardware.rst

 .. note::
     We do not currently support the usage of two of the same camera on the same coprocessor.
 You can only use two or more cameras if they are of different models or they are from Arducam, which has a `tool that allows for cameras to be renamed <https://docs.arducam.com/UVC-Camera/Serial-Number-Tool-Guide/>`_.

-Reccomended Cameras
+Recommended Cameras
 ^^^^^^^^^^^^^^^^^^^
 For colored shape detection, any non-fisheye camera supported by PhotonVision will work.
-We reccomend the Pi Camera V1 or a high fps USB camera.
+We recommend the Pi Camera V1 or a high fps USB camera.

-For driver camera, we reccomend a USB camera with a fisheye lens, so your driver can see more of the field.
+For driver camera, we recommend a USB camera with a fisheye lens, so your driver can see more of the field.

-For AprilTag detection, we reccomend you use a global shutter camera that has ~100 degree diagonal FOV.
+For AprilTag detection, we recommend you use a global shutter camera that has ~100 degree diagonal FOV.
 This will allow you to see more AprilTags in frame, and will allow for more accurate pose estimation.
 You also want a camera that supports high FPS, as this will allow you to update your pose estimator at a higher frequency.

-* Reccomendations For AprilTag Detection
+* Recommendations For AprilTag Detection
     * Arducam USB OV9281
-        * This is the reccomended camera for AprilTag detection as it is a high FPS, global shutter camera USB camera that has a ~70 degree FOV.
+        * This is the recommended camera for AprilTag detection as it is a high FPS, global shutter camera USB camera that has a ~70 degree FOV.
     * Innomaker OV9281
     * Spinel AR0144
     * Pi Camera Module V1